Newport1/BSP-Map-Probing-Tools/README.md

 ## License

-MIT (or your preferred open-source license — update this file before publishing).
+MIT

 ## Credits / inspiration

-Inspired by the classic SeamshotCalculator approach to identifying simple/complex brush contacts.
+Inspired by the classic [SeamshotCalculator](https://github.com/fionafibration/SeamshotCalculator)approach to identifying simple/complex brush contacts.
 This tool is a pure-Python reimplementation focused on local, offline, responsible map QA.